matn7/CS-Notes/src/main/java/postgresql/IndexCard.md

 * Uses `NOT EXISTS` to return customers who do not have any orders associated with EmployeeID 4.

 **Key point:**
-& This is a correlated subquery—the inner query depends on each customer row from the outer query.
+* This is a correlated subquery—the inner query depends on each customer row from the outer query.

 **Why this version is good:**
-* `NOT EXISTS` is safer and more reliable than `NOT IN`, especially when dealing with NULL values in the data.
+* `NOT EXISTS` is safer and more reliable than `NOT IN`, especially when dealing with `NULL` values in the data.

 **Optional improvement (cleaner formatting):**
 ```sql